Rotorcraft Flight Operations

 ultralight flight pattern, the red rectangle is the ultralight runway.

 Let's look at the eastern portion of our pattern, where the potential for

 trouble is probably at its highest.
 It requires that pilots fly no further east

-than the gravel road parallel to runway 18-36.
-East of the gravel road is
+than the blacktop road parallel to runway 18-36.
+East of the blacktop road is

 aircraft parking for vintage general aviation aircraft, and east beyond that is

 runway 18-36.
 Ultralight pattern altitude is 300ft AGL.

 The images below indicate the major landmarks of the eastern portion of the

 pattern as well as the actual runway.
 Pay close attention to the displaced

 thresholds and the eastern boundary depicted by the solid yellow line.